 Climate change protesters try to storm the stage at tense Shell AGM

-Climate change protesters have tried to storm the stage at oil giant Shell’s annual shareholder meeting in London.

-In a tense moment in the meeting, which had already been delayed for nearly an hour, security stepped in to prevent a protester reaching chairman Sir Andrew Mackenzie and other board members on stage.
+“Considering that up to 99% of shareholders voted along with the board on the other 25 resolutions, 20% of support and a significant number of abstentions in spite of a negative board recommendation clearly indicates shareholder discontent,” Follow This founder Mark van Baal said after the meeting.

+There were heated exchanges throughout the four-hour event, not just between the board and the protesters, but also with shareholders who wanted the company to do more to cut its environmental impact.

-Dozens of protesters were escorted out by members of the security team at London’s Excel conference centre.
+Dozens of protesters were carried out of the room, one still shouting “climate criminals” as three security guards held his arms and legs.

+After the stage was stormed around 50 minutes into the meeting, one woman appeared to faint as she was escorted out by security.
+Another screamed that the three men carrying her out of the room were hurting her.

 “Obviously that last incident went a stage further than we experienced in the first part of today,” Sir Andrew said after protesters had been escorted out.
 He added that people would be removed if they tried to get onto the stage again.